 Trengove argued that Zuma had not shown — on the facts — that there had been any political meddling in the decision to charge him.
 The “highwater mark” of Zuma’s case on this score was the spy tapes — recordings of telephonic conversations ahead of the ANC’s Polokwane conference in 2007, mostly between former prosecutions head Bulelani Ngcuka and former Scorpions head Leonard McCarthy.
 In the tapes, the two discussed the timing of the indictment of Zuma — in order to influence the outcome of the conference, Zuma said.

 But at worst, the tapes showed that there was an improper discussion about the timing, which did not affect the integrity of the prosecution itself.
 The Supreme Court of Appeal had also already found that the tapes were not a basis to drop the prosecution, he said.

 In any event, the courts had repeatedly made clear that even if there was a bad motive for prosecuting, this did invalidate the prosecution, if there was a case to answer, he said.

 Trengove agreed that Zuma had suffered terrible damage to his reputation.
-But he said the damage was the result of the judgment in Shaik’s case.
-The Shaik judgment was damning.
-The reputational harm was not the result of the delay.
+But he said the damage was the result of the judgment in Shaik’s case, which though damning, was not the result of the delay.
 The reputational damage should also not be exaggerated, he said.
 “Mr Zuma’s public career flourished during this period,” he said, adding that Zuma was elected president in 2009.

 Trengove said that, even the court found there had been an unreasonable delay, for a permanent stay to be granted, Zuma’s team had to furthermore show “irremediable prejudice to the trial” or truly extraordinary circumstances.
 This Zuma’s lawyers had not done, he said.